jumpinf00l/dev_onvif_ptz_stabiliser/README.md

 # ONVIF PTZ Helper
-A lightweight Home Assistant App (formerly Add-On) designed to help PTZ cameras which don't reliably report or update their 'PanTilt' and 'Zoom' status, such as continuing to report "Moving" when the camera is not actually moving and not reporting "Idle".
+A lightweight Home Assistant App (formerly Add-On) to help PTZ cameras which don't reliably report or update their 'PanTilt' and 'Zoom' status, such as continuing to report "Moving" when the camera is not actually moving and not reporting "Idle".
 It detects changes in the PTZ coordinates and automatically sends a 'Stop' command once the camera stabilises, which ensures that the camera updates the 'PanTilt' and 'Zoom' statuses to "Idle".

-This app was specifically designed to assist with adding [Frigate Autotracking](https://docs.frigate.video/configuration/autotracking/) to unsupported cameras such as the ones tested below, but it may help with other applications or services which rely on reliable 'PanTilt' and 'Zoom' statuses.
+This app was specifically developed to assist with adding [Frigate Autotracking](https://docs.frigate.video/configuration/autotracking/) to unsupported cameras such as the ones tested below, but it may help with other applications or services which rely on reliable 'PanTilt' and 'Zoom' statuses.

 ## 🚀 Features
 - <b>Lightweight:</b> Consumes bugger all system resources on the Home Assistant host.